Using Firefly visualization tools in Python to vet SEDs#

 {'success': True}

-For turning on “Align and Lock by WCS” in these images, there’s no dedicated method in Firefly but you can use this workaround (using low-level API):
+For turning on “Align and Lock by WCS” in these images, use:

 {'success': True}